nruehr/kindle-sentence/README.md

 # kindlesentence
+Language learning aid created for personal use.
-Extract and format sentences from Kindle.
+Extracts and formats sentences from Kindle clippings file to prepare for further processing.